uhop/dotfiles/README.md

 git config --global user.email "you@example.com"
 ```

-And update your GitHub user name in `.chezmoi.toml.tmpl`.
+And update your GitHub user name in `.chezmoi.toml.tmpl` and at the bottom of `.bashrc`.

 ## Installed tools